 How do I apply?

 It is easy to find out if you are eligible and to apply for Housing Rehabilitation.
 Please call us at (336) 904-0338 or complete our Initial Interest Form.
+You can also apply on-line by going here.

 How much will Housing Rehabilitation cost me?